Our Mission is Safety

 Every safety professional should have access to data to help build their business case for safety, as well as understand what the research says about how safety impacts businesses positively.

-Nearly 5,200 American workers were killed on the job in 2016.
-Take a look at these staggering numbers.
+Nearly 5,200 American workers were killed on the job in 2017, and the worst part is, the majority of deaths were preventable.

 Contract workers often perform higher risk jobs with little management supervision.
 An NSC study looks at the impact of contractor management programs on contractor safety.

 NSC publishes magazines for safety pros, workers and their families; newsletters for a variety of audiences; and books for professionals and students.

 The National Safety Council eliminates preventable deaths at work, in homes and communities, and on the road through leadership, research, education and advocacy.
 Donate to our cause.